jaantollander/masters-thesis/content/30_methods.md

 The base parameter determines the *resolution* of the binning.

-## Measuring perceived lag on the file system
+## Heuristics for measuring lag on the Lustre file system

 ## Notes